How to Transfer a Car Title to a Family Member

 The New Mexico DMV requires that you obtain an odometer disclosure from the owner that is transferring the pink slip to the family member on the car and, in some cases, get the car inspected for emissions.
 However, just as in California, you will unlikely be asked to provide an emissions check.
 You will need to gather proof of identity, residency, and car insurance and bring all of the paperwork to your local DMV office with the family member you wish to transfer ownership to.

 The Arizona DMV requires that you go with your family member to a DMV title transfer office in your area to complete the title and registration application, otherwise known as Form 96-0236.
 You will both sign the vehicle’s title and present the necessary documentation.
 You will need to pay a four-dollar fee along with any registration fees and taxes.
 Go to this page for more extensive instructions specific to your situation.

 Transferring the car title of a deceased person to a surviving loved one follows similar requirements as the aforementioned with a few additions.
-It is extremely simple to transfer the vehicle’s title with you have probate to inherit the vehicle.
+It is extremely simple to transfer the vehicle’s title with you having probate to inherit the vehicle.
 If you don’t have one, it is still possible even if it is more difficult.
-Without probate, you must present the DMV with an affidavit to transfer without probate, odometer disclosure statement, and the death certificate.
+Without probate, you must present the DMV with an affidavit to transfer, an odometer disclosure statement, and the death certificate.

 if you are looking to get an online title loan application, then all you have to do is apply here.

-When you are looking to get a title loan near to you, if you apply with us, we will get the closest office for you to close your title loan.
-We can even send a agent to you to close your title loan.
-We make getting a title loa easy, fast and simple.
+When you are looking to get a local title loan to you, if you apply with us, we will get the closest office for you to close your title loan.
+We can even send an agent to you to close your title loan.
+We make getting a title loan easy, fast and simple.